-Process and drivers Geomorphic process Process and drivers Driving activity Approach to management Intervention option Approach to management Option ranking to address process Approach to management Comment Relevant supporting design method, supporting analyses and external references Channel meandering May include all activities as listed below Do not intervene Cost: NA Success: NA Adverse impact: NA Choosing not to intervene may be based on allowing the channel meander to continue to propagate until a new equilibrium is established and that any impacts associated with the bank migration are considered in line with project objectives and targets.
-Option summary: Section 3.3.1 Channel meandering Hydrologic change Native vegetation establishment and management Cost: 1 Success: 2 Adverse impact: 1 Hydrologic change can drive an increase in the frequency and/or duration of events that are likely to cause erosion.
+Process and drivers Approach to management Geomorphic Driving process activity Intervention Option ranking to option address process Comment Relevant supporting design method, supporting analyses and external references Channel meandering May include all activities as listed below Do not intervene Cost: Success: Adverse impact: NA NA NA Choosing not to intervene may be based on allowing the channel meander to continue to propagate until a new equilibrium is established and that any impacts associated with the bank migration are considered in line with project objectives and targets.
+Option summary: Section 3.3.1 Hydrologic change Native vegetation establishment and management Cost: Success: Adverse impact: \$ • • • • • • • • • • • • • • • • • • • Hydrologic change can drive an increase in the frequency and/or duration of events that are likely to cause erosion.
 The establishment of native riparian vegetation on meander bends increases bank strength (resistance forces), shields bank sediment from scour, and increases channel roughness, provided that vegetation extends to the toe of the bank.
 Once established, native riparian vegetation will decrease, but not eliminate, the rate of meander migration.
-Option summary: Section 4.2.2 Supporting design aids: Section 6.2, Section 6.4 - page 226

-Process and drivers Geomorphic process Process and drivers Driving activity Approach to management Intervention option Approach to management Option ranking to address process Approach to management Comment Relevant supporting design method, supporting analyses and external references Channel meandering Hydrologic change Flow modification (environmental flows) Cost: 2 Success: 2 Adverse impact: 1 Modification of the flow regime addresses adverse meander migration by decreasing the magnitude, duration and frequency of flows that drive bank erosion and meander migration.
+Option summary: Section 4.2.2 Supporting design aids: Section 6.2, Section 6.4 - page 126 Flow modification (environmental flows) Cost: Success: Adverse impact: \$\$ ✓✓ 5 Modification of the flow regime addresses adverse meander migration by decreasing the magnitude, duration and frequency of flows that drive bank erosion and meander migration.
 This intervention has the potential to trigger adverse impacts on waterway condition and instream ecology, which should be considered when designing flow regimes to reduce rates of meander migration.
-External Resources: DEPI, 2013b Channel meandering Reduction or loss of instream and riparian vegetation (Interventions that aid vegetation establishment as a means of increasing erosion resistance) Native vegetation establishment and management Cost: 1 Success: 3 Adverse impact: 1 Modification of riparian land management practices can provide the most cost-effective means of controlling riverbank erosion and resulting meander migration caused by uncontrolled stock access.
-Option summary: Section 4.2.2 Supporting design aids: Section 6.2 - page 226, Section 6.4

-Process and drivers Geomorphic process Process and drivers Driving activity Approach to management Intervention option Approach to management Option ranking to address process Approach to management Comment Relevant supporting design method, supporting analyses and external references Channel meandering Reduction or loss of instream and riparian vegetation (Interventions that aid vegetation establishment as a means of increasing erosion resistance) Wood revetment Cost: 1 Success: 3 Adverse impact: 1 Installation of wood revetment at the bank toe can increase channel roughness and in sufficient density could reduce velocities to have a significant impact on erosion processes including meander migration.
+External Resources: DEPI, 2013b Reduction or loss of establishment and riparian vegetation (Interventions Option summary: Section 4.2.2 Supporting design aids: Section 6.2 - page 126, Section 6.4 that aid vegetation establishment as a means of increasing erosion resistance) Wood revetment Cost: Success: Adverse impact: \$ • • • • • • • • • • • • • • • • • • • Installation of wood revetment at the bank toe can increase channel roughness and in sufficient density could reduce velocities to have a significant impact on erosion processes including meander migration.
 It also provides significant habitat opportunities for a range of flora and fauna species.
 Option summary: Section 4.2.14 Supporting design aids: Section 6.2, Section 6.4, Section 6.6